-From these collective insights, four main challenges emerged that could reshape people's relationships with the land - that is, how might we:
+From these collective insights, five main challenges emerged that could reshape people's relationships with the land, and which have wider applications for the environment as a whole - that is, how might we:

-- empower tangata whenua to exercise kaitiakitanga? - protect, revitalise and make the land more resilient? - enable action and responsibility for improving land? - ensure all New Zealanders are connected with nature?
+- empower tangata whenua to more meaningfully exercise kaitiakitanga? - protect, revitalise and make the land more resilient? - enable action and responsibility for improving land? - ensure all New Zealanders have opportunities to experience their connections with nature? - embed an intergenerational perspective and live within environmental limits?